• The Genealogical Adam and Eve: The Surprising Science of Universal Ancestry, By S. Joshua Swamidass

 by David E. Garland

 Romans has been described as the theological epistle par excellence.
-Paul emphasizes that salvation is by God's grace alone and that freedom, hope, and the gift of righteousness are secured through Christ's death and resurrection.
-In this Tyndale Commentary, David Garland offers clear guidance along the rewarding, though sometimes difficult, paths of this great letter.
+The apostle Paul emphasizes that salvation is by God's grace alone and that freedom, hope, and the gift of righteousness are secured through Christ's death and resurrection, with the promise of a new and glorious destiny.
+Through the power of the Holy Spirit, believers can discern and do the will of God.

 • God Behaving Badly: Is the God of the Old Testament Angry, Sexist and Racist?, By David T. Lamb